etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 After compiling and deploying (because a new java class is added, note this is not needed in case of just editing/adding paramters).

 There is a new entry in the menu: **Example Param Process** , this entry opens the parameter window where all defined parameters are shown and a **Done** button is presented to submit values set for them.
-When the process is
+When the process is executed:
-executed:

-  * If Max Qty is greater the Min Qty, a message is shown and the process can be submited again.
+  * If `Max Qty` is greater the `Min Qty`, a message is shown and the process can be submited again.
   * A message in the parameter window is shown summing the amounts of all selected orders.
   * If a business partner is selected, it is opened in a new tab displaying a message on it.